dadas190/PonziLand/README.md

 If you fix some bug or implement one of these features (or something completely new that you/someone on discord came up with), then feel free to add your name, description of your changes and a donate link to the bottom of the page.
+Send a pull request and if its good, I will add it to the main page.

 Thanks - Dadas